marwaghassa/Case-Study-with-Python-The-Android-App-Market-on-Google-Play/README.md

 # Case-Study-with-Python-The-Android-App-Market-on-Google-Play
+Project The Android App Market on Google Play

 Project Description

 Mobile apps are everywhere.
 They are easy to create and can be lucrative.
 Because of these two factors, more and more apps are being developed.
-In this project, I did a comprehensive analysis of the Android app market by comparing over ten thousand apps in Google Play across different categories.
-I looked for insights in the data to devise strategies to drive growth and retention.
+In this project, you will do a comprehensive analysis of the Android app market by comparing over ten thousand apps in Google Play across different categories.
+You'll look for insights in the data to devise strategies to drive growth and retention.

-For this project I used Python in order to perform data wrangling and create visualizations.
-Packages used: Pandas, Matlibplot, Seaborn, Plotly and Numpy.
-Analysis is in the Jupyter Notebook "notebook.ipynb".
-Dataset
+This project lets you apply the skills from Manipulating DataFrames with pandas and Python Data Science Toolbox (Part 1).
+We recommend that you take those courses before starting this project.

 The data for this project was scraped from the Google Play website.
+While there are many popular datasets for Apple App Store, there aren't many for Google Play apps, which is partially due to the increased difficulty in scraping the latter as compared to the former.
+The data files are as follows:

-apps.csv: contains all the details of the apps on Google Play.
-These are the features that describe an app.

-user_reviews.csv: contains 100 reviews for each app, most helpful first.
-The text in each review has been pre-processed, passed through a sentiment analyzer engine and tagged with its sentiment score.
+apps.csv: contains all the details of the applications on Google Play.
+There are 13 features that describe a given app. user_reviews.csv: contains 100 reviews for each app, most helpful first.
+The text in each review has been pre-processed and attributed with three new features: Sentiment (Positive, Negative or Neutral), Sentiment Polarity and Sentiment Subjectivity.
+Project Tasks

+Google Play Store apps and reviews
+Data cleaning
+Exploring app categories
+Distribution of app ratings
+Size and price of an app
+Relation between app category and app price
+Filter out "junk" apps
+Popularity of paid apps vs free apps
+Sentiment analysis of user reviews